Sydney-Informatics-Hub/selectio/README.md

 univariate screening methods (t-test, correlation, etc.).
 However, some of these models consider either only linear relationships, or do not take into account the potential multivariate nature of the data structure (e.g., higher order interaction between variables).
-Note that not all included models are completely generalizable, such as Bayesian regression and Spearman ranking given their dependence on monotonic functional behaviour.
+Note that not all included models are completely generalizable, such as Bayesian regression and Spearman ranking given their dependence on monotonic functional behavior.

 Since most models have some limitations or rely on certain data assumptions, it is important to consider a variety of techniques for feature selection and to apply model cross-validations.